Skip to content

 Persistent State

-from agex import Agent, Versioned
+from agex import Agent, connect_state

 @comedian.task

-def workshop_joke(prompt: str, state: Versioned) -> str: # type: ignore[return-value]
+def workshop_joke(prompt: str) -> str: # type: ignore[return-value]

 """Build on the ongoing joke based on the prompt."""